 Geographic location is another consideration for the shortage.
 Fewer medical students are choosing to become family practitioners despite it being the specialty that serves most patients.
 In rural areas, family physicians see up to 42% of all patients.

 As if the retirement factor weren’t enough, now add in the additional pressures in an already stressful profession.
 The burnout struggle is real, and the influx of new practitioners has been deterred due to drops in job satisfaction.
 With the increasing trend of patients doing self-diagnosis and an increase in litigation, physicians and advanced practice practitioners are having to face even greater barriers.

-As impactful as technology can be, patient-led Google searches and WebMD-based “research” is also taking a toll on the health of patient-practitioner relationships.
+As impactful as technology can be, patient-led Google searches are taking a toll on the health of patient-practitioner relationships.
 This is leading to increased loss of job satisfaction from physicians struggling to adapt to the technological changes.
 (C’mon Siri, I thought we were friends!?!)

 Furthermore, a study conducted by Stanford University Professor David Studdert revealed that 92% of physicians were found to be ordering image tests and diagnostic measures for assurance and 42% were eliminating high-risk procedures and avoiding patients with complications for fear of litigation.

-Under the current definition, locum tenens practitioners allow a physician to excuse themselves from practice to perform other tasks, such as additional certification(s), training and educational conferences, or other planned and unplanned situations like an illness or maternity leave.
+Under the current definition, Locum Tenens practitioners allow a physician (or other healthcare provider) to excuse themselves from practice to perform other tasks, such as additional certification(s), training and educational conferences, or other planned and unplanned situations like an illness or maternity leave.

-For more information about the shortage of practitioners and the role locum tenens, listen to our symplr education series webcast titled, Introduction: Locum Tenens Program.
-To learn more about user-friendly compliance and credentialing solutions and services, Schedule a Demo with symplr now!
+If you’d like more information about the shortage of physicians and how Locum Tenens are providing a solution, listen to our symplr education series webcast titled, Introduction: Locum Tenens with guests Donna Goestenkors and Susan Collier.
+For more information about using symplr payor enrollment solutions and services to accelerate enrollment, Schedule a Demo with symplr today!